Column Chooser field definitions

 ![]() |

-Click the Filter Menu icon and click Microsoft or Wsus to filter by the Windows Update source of the devices.
-NOTE Sorting and filtering are not available for this column when looking at a list of devices targeted by a device filter. |
+Click the filter icon ![]() NOTE Filtering is not available for this column when looking at a list of devices targeted by a device filter. |

 Windows Update Status Server |